snekmin/jaen-template/README.md

 - [Copyright and license](#copyright-and-license)

 ## [](#motivation)Motivation
+A CMS **shouldn not** be the defining feature of a webapp.
+Nighter should Ecommerce or anything other than your code. \
+ERP integration **shouldn not** force developer to cut corners.

 -  Jaen **does not** interfere with **your** user experience.
 -  Jean **does not** challange **your** application design.
 -  Jaen gives the power back to **you**.